mne-tools/mne-bids/README.rst

 ========

-This is a repository for creating
+This is a repository for creating really cool
 `BIDS <http://bids.neuroimaging.io/>`_\ -compatible datasets with `MNE <https://mne.tools/stable/index.html>`_.